jacklinke/blog/clkyynq4i00070ajuauvt65pc.md

 class Notifications(models.Model):
     # Some fields...

-    viewed = models.DateTimeField(null=True, black=True)
+    viewed = models.DateTimeField(null=True, blank=True)
 ```

-When the action or event takes place, set the field to [`timezone.now()`](https://docs.djangoproject.com/en/4.2/ref/utils/#django.utils.timezone.now).
+When the action or event takes place (e.g., the Notification is viewed), set the field's value to [`timezone.now()`](https://docs.djangoproject.com/en/4.2/ref/utils/#django.utils.timezone.now).

-This tiny change means that we can now
+This tiny change to the model means that we can now:

 * Show the user whether the Notification was read

 * List all read Notifications

-* Show the user when the Notification was read
+* Show the user *when* the Notification was read

 * List all Notifications read within the last week